rizinorg/book/src/analysis/code_analysis.md

 ![handcraft_one](handcraft_one.png)

 There are two very important commands for this: `afc` and `afB`.
 The latter is a must-know command for some platforms like ARM.
-It provides a way to change the "bitness" of the particular function.
+It provides a way to change the "bitness" of a particular function.
 Basically, allowing to select between ARM and Thumb modes.

 `afc` on the other side, allows to manually specify function calling convention.
 You can find more information on its usage in [calling_conventions](calling_conventions.md).

 ## Recursive analysis

-There are 5 important program wide half-automated analysis commands:
+There are 5 important program-wide half-automated analysis commands:

 - `aab` - perform basic-block analysis ("Nucleus" algorithm)
 - `aac` - analyze function calls from one (selected or current function)
 - `aaf` - analyze all function calls
 - `aar` - analyze data references
 - `aad` - analyze pointers to pointers references

 Those are only generic semi-automated reference searching algorithms.
 Rizin provides a wide choice of manual references' creation of any kind.
 For this fine-grained control